We deliver Ready-to-drill Prospects

 Phase II - Initial Well Planning Preparations, pending Well Management Company chosen

-If early indications of Award of License, commit to Site Survey to accelerate well planning, enabling a spud date as early as Q2 2019.
+If early indications of Award of License, commit to Site Survey to accelerate well planning, enabling an accelerated spud date.

 If awarded License Operatorship: acquire Site Survey, Project Initiation, Method Selection and HAZID

-Start Detailed Well Planning Q1 2019 and preparation of ERACA, AfD and AfC.
+Start Detailed Well Planning shortly after Licence Award and preparation of ERACA, AfD and AfC.